nok91/classnames-ts/README.md

 ## The problem

-So let's say you have to handle some dynamic question, a common scenario should be something like:
+So let's say you want to conditionally join class names together, a common scenario should be something like:

 ```js
 var toggleClassName = 'toggle';